-- Avoid spinning your wheels.
-This causes excessive wear and tends to throw chains.
-Start slowly to prevent wheel spin. - Keep cables and chains snug.
+- Keep cables and chains snug.
 Check frequently and tighten as needed. - Brake smoothly.
 This prevents excessive wear on chains. - Avoid curbing the wheels to prevent chain and tire damage.

-17.16 Damaged/Broken Chains
+16.16 Damaged/Broken Chains

 If the rubber cord that provides tension on your Z chains is broken, do NOT continue to operate the coach.
 Call the coordinator with a PRTT; if there is no response within 20 minutes, call the stuck coach hotline.
 If a Z chain cross member is broken, secure the bare wire to the inside or outside of the chain assembly using tie wires.